WesleyBryie/ChumBucket/wiki/megathread/games.md

 * **[Repacks]** [rg-mechanics.org](https://rg-mechanics.org/) - Mirrors RG Mechanics' repacks.
 Their home location is the tapochek.net forums (closed forums).
 Their repacks are also posted to rutor.

 * [rutracker](https://rutracker.org/) - One of the best public trackers for games.
 Need an account before you can search.
 Use Chrome to auto-translate the sign-up page

+* [1337x.to](https://1337x.to/) - Scene and GOG games are reposted here, as well as repacks from several popular repack groups, such as FitGirl, ElAmigos, Darck, R.G.
+Mechanics, Xatab, DODI, etc.
+Note: Be careful of Crackingpatching, links - [1](https://www.reddit.com/r/Piracy/comments/qy6z3c/be_careful_of_crackingpatching/) || [2 \(/r/PiratedGames megathread\)](https://rentry.org/pgames-mega-thread)

 &nbsp;